 Indiana City enjoys creating innovative brews based on traditional styles using their small-batch, hand-crafted approach.
 The brewery is located in the historic ‘Bottling House’ of the Home Brewing Company on the east side of downtown.

-Serving hand pulled, real ales hand-crafted two barrels at a time using time honored traditions, natural ingredients and traditional methods.
-We really like beer, and we love cask conditioned real ales.
-We think you will too!
+Union serves real ales hand crafted two barrels at a time using time-honored traditions and natural ingredients.
+We really like beer and we love cask-conditioned real ales.
+We think you will, too!

 Upland's newest brewery in Fountain Square is a spacious beer hall with an outdoor beer garden perfect for warm nights.
 The relaxed and artsy feel of the SoBro tasting room will make you feel like you're in a cozy coffee shop, except with beer and board games at your fingertips.
 The Carmel Tap House features a full line-up of Upland's craft beers and a menu of made-from-scratch dishes.
 While based out of and brewed in Bloomington, Upland was a pioneer in Indiana's craft beer scene and has always been an Indy favorite.